gamedev4995/Proyecto-Final/Maze.md

 <img width="750" alt="Screenshot 2024-12-17 at 10 48 31 PM" src="https://github.com/user-attachments/assets/3a070d98-ca5d-4cc9-8370-2f148bf4c57f" />

-## Exit
+## Maze Exit
 ---

-For the exit area we decided on a grassy forrest area.
-Firts place a GameObject of type plane and place infront of the exit gate.
+For the exit area we decided on a grassy forest area.
+First place a GameObject of type plane and place it in front of the exit gate.
 The size/shape of the plane should roughly be around 3 x 3.

 <img width="600" alt="Screenshot 2024-12-17 at 10 51 51 PM" src="https://github.com/user-attachments/assets/0fc06d76-f2d4-4a0b-8a8a-b41db3ac46e3" />